oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 it?
 Lets think like a machine learning junkie for a moment.
 If we want to make a model that simulates nature, all we need to find is an error/loss function that tells us how unrealistic a mechanical system is.
-However because we have to look at the unrealistic behaviour of the system *over time*, we need to look at each moment in time and add up the irregularities to get a nice error function.
+However because we have to look at the unrealistic behavior of the system *over time*, we need to look at each moment in time and add up the irregularities to get a nice error function.
 Let the error at each moment be a function $L$—called the *Lagrangian*—in terms of $q, \dot{q}$, and time $t.$ So the total error of the system from $t_0$ to